ECC-Pilot/documentation/source/partners.md

 - Legic
 - NXP

-in colaboration with the European Commision, Géant and Google
+in collaboration with the European Commision, Géant and Google